User Story Mapping: 4 Effective Examples That Create a Better User Experience

 The ultimate goal is to create a positive user experience.

 This holistic visual view of a product often requires an all hands on deck approach.
-From engineering and UX/design teams to legal and marketing teams — and everyone in between, user story mapping may be a simple concept, but the payoffs are immense.
+From engineering and design teams to legal and marketing teams — and everyone in between, user story mapping may be a simple concept, but the payoffs are immense.

 Why Should You Map Your User Story?